ocf/ocfweb/ocfweb/docs/docs/staff/scripts/chpass.md

 ## Sample Use Case

-You can run chpass on any device that mounts /opt/ocf
+You can run chpass on any server.

     raphtown@pileup:~$ chpass andromeda
     OCF Change Password Program